Catherine Bruhier

-Catherine Bruhier (born 31 May 1972) is a Canadian actress and filmmaker.
+Catherine Bruhier is a Canadian actress and filmmaker.
 Born in Belize, she was raised in New Brunswick and has worked in Canada and the United States.

 Early life and education

-Catherine Bruhier was born in Belize, Central America (formerly British Honduras).
+Catherine Bruhier was born in Belize (formerly British Honduras), Central America.
 Her mother and father were both born and raised in Belize.
 Her family moved to Saint John, New Brunswick when she was an infant.
-She has a sister named Emily Bruhier.
 After graduating from Saint John High School and winning a scholarship and an artistic award, she moved to Toronto to pursue her acting career.

 A graduate of the George Brown College Theatre program, she also attended York University.
 She studied in Los Angeles with director Jim Pasternak.

 Career

-One of Bruhier's earlier achievements was on the main stage of Theatre New Brunswick, in David French's two-cast member equity play (which ran at Theatre New Brunswick's main stage) Salt-Water Moon, directed by playwright Sharon Pollock and co-starring Eric McCormack from Will & Grace fame.
-Based on her experience in Salt-Water Moon, she wrote an article called "Darkness Visible" published in the September '90 issue of Theatrum Magazine.
+Bruhier was cast in Theatre New Brunswick, in David French's two-hander Salt-Water Moon, directed by playwright Sharon Pollock and co-starring Eric McCormack from Will & Grace fame.

 She was one of eight directors in Canada chosen to attend the 2010 Women in the Directors Chair at the Banff Arts Centre.

-Bruhier was an invited jury member of the Canadian Academy Of Cinema And Television, choosing the performers to be nominated for the 1995 Gemini Awards.
-She is a member of Canadian Actors Equity Association (CAEA), Alliance of Canadian Television and Radio Artists (ACTRA), Screen Actors Guild, and previously a member of Women in Film Toronto and the Liaison of Independent Filmmakers of Toronto.
+Bruhier is a member of Canadian Actors Equity Association (CAEA), Alliance of Canadian Television and Radio Artists (ACTRA), and Screen Actors Guild.

 Stage work

-Bruhier has performed leading roles in theatres across Canada, most notably: Shaw Festival; Grand Theatre London; Factory Theatre; Theatre Passe Muraille; Theatre Aquarius; Theatre New Brunswick Mainstage & Young Company; Theatre Plus Toronto; and the Dora awarded production of the teen play, Carrying the Calf.
+Bruhier has performed leading roles in theatres across Canada, including Shaw Festival, Grand Theatre London, Factory Theatre, Theatre Passe Muraille, Theatre Aquarius, and Theatre Plus Toronto.
+She appeared in the Dora Award-winning production of Carrying the Calf.

 Screen work

 Her most notable role was starring in 3 seasons as Elaine Besbriss on the Paul Haggis created series Due South.

-She co-hosted two seasons of the children's program The Polka Dot Door, which also aired around the world.
+She co-hosted two seasons of the children's program The Polka Dot Door.

-Other screen credits include: Rookie Blue (ABC), Flashpoint (CTV/CBS), Soulfood (Showtime), Yes Dear (CBS), Frasier (NBC), Angela's Eyes & Missing for (Lifetime), Forever Knight (USA/CBS) – and recurring on the ABC soap Port Charles.
-Bruhier recently played the supporting role in the Universal Studios sequel The Best Man Holiday as Dr. Perkins (directed by Malcolm D. Lee).
+Other screen credits include Jimmy Kimmel Live!, 9-1-1, How to Get Away with Murder, Kim's Convenience, Rookie Blue, Flashpoint, Soulfood, Yes Dear, Frasier, and Port Charles.

+In 2013, Bruhier appeared in the feature film The Best Man Holiday, directed by Malcolm D. Lee.